 Christopher Sandstrom resides in Elbridge with his wife and son in a passive solar house that he built.
 He is the owner of Cayuga Tree Service, Inc. and has been in the tree care business since 1969.
 He is a Certified Arborist and also a Registered Consulting Arborist with the American Society of Consulting Arborists.
 He studied at SUNY College of Environmental Science and Forestry at Syracuse and received his degree in Resource Management in 1975.
 He is a past president of the E.S.F.
 Alumni Association and serves on the Board of Directors.
 He also serves on the Town of Elbridge Commission on the Environment.
 Joining CNYLT in 1989, he drafted the tree policy for the group.
 He serves on the Stewardship Committee.
 In his spare time he enjoys travel, scuba diving, reading and spending time on the Salmon Reservoir.

-Kathy Schwab lives in Elbridge and is a 4th Grade Teacher and Elementary Science Subject Supervisor in the Weedsport Central School District.
+Kathy Schwab lives in Elbridge and is a retired elementary teacher.
 She has a B.S. in Elementary Education and M.S. in Elementary Science Education from SUNY Cortland.
-She received recognition as Outstanding Elementary Teacher of the Year by the Cayuga-Onondaga School Boards in 1994.
-In 1992 Kathy’s students turned a neglected outdoor courtyard into a perennial garden, complete with a composting area and small pond.
-The garden continues to serve as an outdoor classroom for the entire school.
+While a teacher at Weedsport Elementary, she received recognition as Outstanding Elementary Teacher of the Year by the Cayuga-Onondaga School Boards and the Nellie Kinney Award which is earned by recommendation from fellow teachers.
+Kathy’s fourth grade students turned a neglected outdoor courtyard into a perennial garden, complete with a composting area and small pond.
+During her last two years of teaching, she developed and ran a K-6 STEM Lab.
 She volunteers as a monitor with the Save Our Streams Program.
-Kathy enjoys painting, hiking, gardening, antiquing, and teaching chess to her fourth graders at Weedsport Elementary.
+Kathy enjoys spending time with her grandchildren, painting, hiking, and gardening.